Daimler warns US-China trade war will hit its profits

 "This effect cannot be fully compensated by the reallocation of vehicles to other markets," the company said.

 Mercedes has a plant in Vance, Alabama.
-The company has said previously the majority of the SUVs it produces in Alabama are exported around the world but declined to provide China-specific data.
+It has said previously the majority of the SUVs it produces in Alabama are exported around the world but declined to provide China-specific data.

+Mercedes said earlier this month that its sales in China topped 283,000 in the first five months of this year, a 17% increase from the same period a year earlier.
+The brand has said that more than two-thirds of the vehicles it sells in China are made in the country.

-Daimler says it now expects its 2018 earnings before interest and taxes to be slightly below last year's level.
+Daimler said in its statement Wednesday that it now expects its 2018 earnings before interest and taxes to be slightly below last year's level.
 Its earlier forecast had been that earnings would be slightly higher.

 It cited several other factors that also contributed to the gloomier outlook, including a new worldwide certification process for light vehicles, a recall of diesel vans, and declining demand for its buses in Latin America.